-The Commission decided to make a Draft Rule as it considered that the proposal is likely to contribute to the achievement of the National Gas Objective (NGO).
+The Commission decided to make a Rule as it considered AEMO's proposal is likely to contribute to the achievement of the National Gas Objective (NGO).
 In particular, the Commission considered that the proposal is likely to lead to price benefits without adversely impacting the security of supply of natural gas.
 In coming to this view, the Commission considered that the proposal:

-- is not likely to adversely impact AEMO's ability to manage system security in the Victorian Declared Transmission System (DTS) and that it has the potential to enhance AEMO's ability to manage system security; - is likely to promote efficient capital investment in the Dandenong LNG storage facility and the wider natural gas supply chain; - is likely to promote the efficient operation and use of the Dandenong LNG storage facility and of natural gas services; and - may promote competition in the market for providing gas storage services, the Victorian Declared Wholesale Gas Market and other markets.
+- is not likely to adversely impact AEMO's ability to manage system security in the Victorian Declared Transmission System (DTS) and that it has the potential to enhance AEMO's ability to manage system security; - is likely to promote efficient capital investment in the Dandenong LNG storage facility and the wider natural gas supply chain; - is likely to promote the efficient operation and use of the Dandenong LNG storage facility and of natural gas services; and - may promote competition in the Victorian Declared Wholesale Gas Market, the market for providing gas storage services and in other markets.